Zaragoza Aragon, Spain Travel Guide

 Be informed about potential risks associated with the season.

 Common in summer.
-Stay hydrated and avoid prolonged sun exposure during the hottest parts of the day.
+Stay hydrated and avoid prolonged sun exposure when it's hottest day.

 Rare in Zaragoza.
-The Ebro River might experience high the level of the water during heavy rainfall, notably upstream.
+The Ebro River might experience high the amount of the water during heavy rainfall, notably upstream.

 The risk of wildfires rises in hot, dry summers in surrounding natural areas, posing less of a direct threat within the city.